junxit/us-congress-bills-111/metadata.md

 - 2010-07-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5558)
 - 2010-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5558)
 - 2010-07-15 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2010-09-21 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2010-09-29 — Cleared for White House.
+- 2010-09-29 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2010-09-29 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2010-09-29 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2010-09-29 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S7764)
+- 2010-09-29 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S7764)
+- 2010-09-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 631.